MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/convert-text-datetime.md

 When a desktop flow reads entries from files or extracts values from applications, the returned values usually are texts.

-It's common to convert these values to other datatypes to perform additional operations.
+It's common in flow development to convert these values to other datatypes to perform additional operations.
 For example, you could convert a text value that represents a date to a datetime variable for later use in datetime actions.

-Power Automate provides the **Convert text to datetime** action to perform this conversion.
-This action enables you to convert a date represented in your default format of your system or custom format.
+Power Automate provides the **Convert text to datetime** action to perform the conversion.
+This action enables you to convert a date represented in the default format of your system or a custom format.

 The default format is specified by the region and language settings of your machine.
 For example, the default date format for the United States is **MM-dd-yyyy**.
 The time part, if it exists, can be represented in both 12-hour and 24-hour formats.